 In a nutshell

-• A bibliography is a series of activities involving the listing of books, sources, journals, or articles mainly with the aim of coming out with a clear literature review.
+- A bibliography is a series of activities involving the listing of books, sources, journals, or articles, with the primary objective of providing a concise literature review.

-• The main application areas of the bibliography include academic writings such as research papers, proposals, reflection or even sentences.
+- The main areas in which a bibliography is used include academic works such as research papers, proposals, reflection or even sentences.

-• Bibliographies may be divided into two categories: the APA citation and MLA citations which further contain the types of bibliography.
-They include analytical bibliographies, enumerative bibliographies, and lastly annotated bibliographies.
+- Bibliographies may be divided into two categories: the APA citationand MLA citations, which in turn contain the different bibliography types.
+These include analytical bibliographies, enumerative bibliographies, and lastly, annotated bibliographies.

-Therefore, it is advisable for both college and university students to have a clear mind on what bibliographies entail and be able to apply the skills gained from this discipline so as to help encounter plagiarism when handling academic writings.
+It is therefore advisable for both college and university students to be clear on what bibliographies entail and be able to apply the skills gained from this discipline so as to help avoid plagiarism.

 James B McMillan, Michael B Montgomery.
 Annotated Bibliography of Southern American English